Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 For portable games, GameVault provides a very simple installation process.
 You don't need to select an executable file.
 Just press the `Install` button.
 GameVault will automatically move all the extracted game content to your game's installation directory.
 This should happen instantly.

-Once the installation is complete, your game is ready to be played in the library.
-If necessary, select the appropriate executable file to launch in the Game Settings tab and click `Play`.
+Once the installation is complete, your game is ready to be played.

 :::note No Game Executable
 If you don't see a game executable here but instead see a setup executable, the game's type has incorrectly been set to a portable type on the server.
 Contact your server administrators to manually override that game's type to a setup type.
 Then, manually move the files inside your game's installation folder back into the game's download folder.
 Run the installer and manually select the now-empty game's installation folder as its destination.